npolley/CircumSpectrum/src/RADAR/xCheck/patient_cohort/README.md

 ### Outputs and export

-- Download filtered reaction fingerprints (reaction-level stats and metadata) as an RDS object.
+- Download filtered reaction fingerprint preparation files (reaction-level stats and metadata) as an RDS object.
 - Download publication-ready PDFs of subsystem and detailed plots.
 - Tabular summary of selected reactions and their annotations via `reactable`.